CESSProject/cess/c-pallets/file-bank/README.md

 ### Dispatchable Functions

 * `upload` - Upload meta information of the stored file.
-* `update` - Update meta information of uploaded file.
+* `update` - Update meta information of the uploaded file.
 * `buyfile` - Buy file with download fee.